Grant Policy Overview

 - Should I hang on to my application materials?

 Yes, please do!
 KCS policy is to maintain all materials related to funded grants for at least 7 years after the grant program ends (or longer if the funder requires it).
-KCS also asks that you keep all non-funded grant applications with budgets and attachments for 5 years.
+KCS also asks that you keep all non-funded grant applications with budgets and attachments as well.